dotnet/corefx/Documentation/coding-guidelines/interop-pinvokes.md

 Blittable Types
 ---------------
 Blittable types are types that have the same representation for native code.
-As such they do not need to be converted to another format to be marshalled to and from native code.
+As such they do not need to be converted to another format to be marshalled to and from native code, and as this improves performance they should be preferred.

 **Blittable types:**